thoughtspot/thoughtspot.github.io/_admin/ts-cloud/app-templates.md

 permalink: /:collection/:path.html
 ---

-SpotApps are a collection of Pinboards, Answers, Worksheets, Views & Tables packaged together as a zip file.
+A SpotApp is a collection of Pinboards, Answers, Worksheets, Views & Tables packaged together as a zip file.
 SpotApps take advantage of [Scriptability]({{ site.baseurl }}/admin/ts-cloud/scriptability.html), ThoughtSpot's solution for exporting, enhancing, and migrating ThoughtSpot objects, to allow you to export scriptable applications you can use in multiple clusters.

 {: id="export-spotapps"}
 ## Export SpotApps